Outdoor Learning and Play

 Understanding Sustainability and Environmental Issues

-When children experience the process of growing fresh produce, they learn first-hand the connection between nature and their own food supply.
-Pupils will begin to feel closer to nature and develop respect for the environment.
+When children experience the process of growing fresh produce, they learn first-hand the connection between the environment and their own food supply.
+Pupils will begin to feel closer to the world and have respect for the environment.

 Pentagon’s Recycled Composter helps children to see the importance of recycling as they turn food and garden waste into fresh compost for their flower beds.
 The Composter itself is made from recycled components which could generate important discussion about why we recycle materials.

-A water butt would be another great resource to use alongside a school garden that would allow children to collect recycled rain water and help to gain an understanding of the water cycle.
+A water butt would be another great resource to use alongside a school garden that would allow children to collect recycled rain water and help to gain an grasp of the water cycle, making it a great teaching tool for teaching children about sustainability.

 The Impact of Gardening on Behaviour